 1) It all started with the Terminator 2 arcade game

-It all started when producer Larry Kasanof visited the Midway Games studio in June 1993 to visit some friends he’d made from his time working with Midway on the Terminator 2: Judgement Day arcade game, which had set a sales record.
+Producer Larry Kasanof visited the Midway Games offices in June 1993 to visit some friends he’d made from his time working with the company on the Terminator 2: Judgement Day arcade game, which had set a sales record.
 Now, Midway boasted they had a new game which was going to beat his T2 record.
-They showed him Mortal Kombat, and he was convinced they not only had a hit game but also a potential merchandising extravaganza on their hands, including potential for a TV series, stage show, albums and movies.
+They showed him Mortal Kombat, and he was convinced they not only had a hit game but also a potential merchandising extravaganza on their hands, including the potential for a TV series, stage show, albums, and movies.

 2) Midway had to be talked into the idea of turning the game into a movie